 - That mindfulness is a way for us to know ourselves and experience our belonging to the Earth

-Origins Curriculum provides preschool classrooms as well as home educators and their students K-12 with the skills, strategies, and knowledge to successfully follow their interests and passions.
+Origins Curriculum provides preschool classrooms as well as micro schools, private schools, home educators and their students K-12 with the skills, strategies, and knowledge to successfully follow their interests and passions.

 Through our Conscious Curriculum, a child will develop a connection to, and understanding of their place in the global eco-system, and grow critical-thinking skills toward solving real world problems.
 They will gain mindful emotional recognition and regulation skills while growing confidence in their identity, meaning, and purpose, in addition to obtaining and solidifying the full range of academic skill sets.